KelinLyu/KGLEngine/README.md

 [Tutorial Catalog](#tutorial-catalog)

-When you want to attach a weapon to a character's hand or achieve something similar, you need to implement bone tracking.
+Whenever you want to attach a weapon to a character's hand or achieve something similar, you need to implement bone tracking.
 By default, the engine does not calculate the transform of a bone node unless you explicitly request it in the following way:
 ```
 Node* boneNode = characterNode->generateBoneNode("RightHand");
 ```